 But before you arrive on site, start shaking hands and building relationships, you need to make sure you’re prepared.

-Here are eight things you can do to ensure your exhibitor experience is the absolute best in can be.
+Here are seven things you can do to ensure your exhibitor experience is the absolute best in can be.

 1) Get the “dates to know,” because, well… you need to know them!

 Once you’ve registered, you’ll be receiving a lot of info from the conference team—and trust me, all of it’s SUPER important.
 But one piece of that info to look out for in particular is the “dates to know.”
 It will tell you everything about registration, load in and load out regulations, speaker submission deadlines and more.
 Put every single one of these events in your calendar so you don’t miss a thing and can plan accordingly.

 2) Make sure you’ve got a place to stay.
 Our locations fill up fast!